asutkarvaibhav/Multi-Object-Detection-Using-Yolo/README.md

 - Detects multiple objects in a single image/frame.
 - Built using **YOLOv5 / YOLOv8** (depending on version used).
-- Trained and evaluated on custom or standard datasets (e.g., COCO, VOC, or custom labeled images).
+- Trained and evaluated on custom or standard datasets .
 - Includes annotated datasets, training scripts, and model evaluation.

 ---